Disservin/chess-library/docs/pages/board.md

         std::string getCastleString();

+        /**
+         * @brief Checks if the current position is a repetition, set this to 1 if
+         * you are writing a chess engine.
+         * @param count
+         * @return
+         */
         bool isRepetition(int count = 2);

+        /**
-        /// @brief Checks if the current position is a draw by 50 move rule.
-Keep in mind
+         * @brief Checks if the current position is a draw by 50 move rule.
-        /// that by the rules of chess, if the position has 50 half moves it's not
+         * Keep in mind that by the rules of chess, if the position has 50 half
-        /// necessarily a draw, since checkmate has higher priority, call
+         * moves it's not necessarily a draw, since checkmate has higher priority,
+         * call getHalfMoveDrawType,
-        /// getHalfMoveDrawType, to determine whether the position is a draw or
+         * to determine whether the position is a draw or checkmate.
-        /// checkmate.
+         * @return
+         */
         bool isHalfMoveDraw();

+        /**
-        /// @brief Only call this function if isHalfMoveDraw() returns true. std::pair<GameResultReason, GameResult> getHalfMoveDrawType();
+         * @brief Only call this function if isHalfMoveDraw() returns true.
+         * @return
+         */
+        std::pair<GameResultReason, GameResult> getHalfMoveDrawType();

+        /**
+         * @brief Basic check if the current position is a draw by insufficient material.
+         * @return
+         */
         bool isInsufficientMaterial();

+        /**
-        /// @brief Checks if the game is over.
-        /// Returns GameResultReason::NONE if the game is not over.
+         * @brief Checks if the game is over.
+Returns GameResultReason::NONE if the game is not over.
-        /// This function calculates all legal moves for the current position
-        /// to check if the game is over.
+         * This function calculates all legal moves for the current position to check if the game is over.
-        /// If you are writing you should not use this function. std::pair<GameResultReason, GameResult> isGameOver();
+         * If you are writing a chess engine you should not use this function.
+         * @return
+         */
+        std::pair<GameResultReason, GameResult> isGameOver();

         /// @brief Checks if the square is attackeqd by the color.